UseHover/hover-docs/staxpolicy.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Stax unless otherwise defined in this Privacy Policy.

 ###### Information Collection and Use
-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to email, device ID and anonymous analytics.
+For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to email address.
 The information that we request will be retained by us and used as described in this privacy policy.

+- To use certain features on the Stax App, Hover requests for email address and uses it for the purpose of your account opening and management

-The app does use third-party services that may collect information used to identify you.
+The app does use third-party services that may collect information used to identify you, these are

-###### Link to the privacy policy of third-party service providers used by the app
 - Google Play Services
 - Google Analytics for Firebase
 - Firebase Crashlytics
-- Facebook
 - Sentry
 - Amplitude